jdeal/qim/README.md

 // {isOn: true}
 ```

-In particular though, the important navigators for building other navigators are `$traverse`, `$lens`, and `$nav`.
+In particular though, the important navigators for building other navigators are `$nav`, `$lens`, and `$traverse`.

+`$nav` lets you build "path" navigators.
+A path navigator is the highest level option.
+If you want to abstract away multiple other navigators, or you want to dynamically choose a navigator based on the current object being navigated to, or you want to do a recursive query, you probably want a path navigator.

+`$lens` lets you build "lens" navigators.
+A lens navigator is generally going to be simpler than a core navigator and will be almost as performant, but doesn't offer quite as much control.
+Think of a lens navigator as a two-way `$apply`.
+You transform the current object for the rest of the query, and for an update, you define a transformation to be applied to the object.
+If you _always_ want to call the rest of the query, and you only want to call the rest of the query _once_, then a lens navigator is a good fit.

 `$traverse` lets you build, for lack of a better term, "core" navigators.
 It's the lowest-level option and gives you complete control of data selection and updates.
-Generally, core navigators are going to be more performant, but they're going to require more code.
+Generally, core navigators are going to be the most performant, but they're also going to require the most code.
+If you need to _maybe_ call the rest of the query, or you want to call the rest of the query _many_ times, you probably need a core navigator.

-`$lens` lets you build "lens" navigators.
-A lens navigator is probably going to be almost as performant as a core navigator, but doesn't offer quite as much control.

-`$nav` lets you build "path" navigators.
-A path navigator is the highest level option.
-Path navigators can abstract away complex or recursive queries.

 ### Path navigators